 Today we’d like to pay homage to the world’s greatest poet and playwright – William Shakespeare.
 Sadly, Shakespeare died at the age of 52.
 Today, this is considered tragically young, but in the 17th century, the average male lived to age 47.
 Poor hygiene and inadequate medical knowledge meant that disease ran rampant, and this lack of care affected dental health, as well.
-In this post, our team at Lake Forest Dental Arts takes a close look at dentistry in Shakespeare’s time and examines the monumental strides that we have made in the last 400 years.
+In this post, we take a close look at dentistry in Shakespeare’s time and examines the monumental strides that we have made in the last 400 years.

 Fortunately, methods in dentistry have improved exponentially during that time.
 If you are in search of a new dental home, call our Chicago dental office to schedule an appointment with Dr. James Fondriest at 847-234-0517.